War in Uganda (1986–1994): The HSM's crusade and emergence of the UPA

 The HSM began its operations with an unsuccessful attack on Gulu on 19 October 1986.
 The group consequently moved to Kitgum, where it linked up with the UPDA's 70th Brigade.
 After relocating to the Kitgum area, the HSM launched its next attack against a NRA position at Camp Kilak on 22 November 1986.
 The assault failed, but prompted a government counter-attack against on Auma's camp on 26 November.
 However, the HSM defeated the attacking NRA troops, greatly boosting Auma's reputation.
 Several UPDA units consequently defected to her.
 The HSM next attacked and overran Pajule on 25 December.
 The rebels then renewed their attempts at capturing Camp Kilak.
 After heavy fighting and despite substantial losses, the HSM took the position on 14 January 1987.
 At this point, the HSM was about 7,000 to 10,000 fighters strong and increased its efforts to mobilize civilian support.
 NRA commander Fred Rwigyema responded to the loss of Camp Kilak by launching a counter-attack using the NRA Mobile Brigade and other units.
-This operation resulted in a major defeat of the HSM on 18 January, when about 350 rebels were killed in battle.
+This operation resulted in a major defeat of the HSM on 18 January, when about 350 rebels were killed in battle, including Lieutenant Colonel Eric Odwar.
 In the counter-insurgency operations against the HSM, the Tutsi NRA soldiers committed so many massacres that President Museveni sent special military judges to "curb his own army" in the north.
 One of these judges was future Rwandan President Paul Kagame.